DF1229/sudoku-visualizer/README.md

 }
 ```

-Numbers must be an integer between 0 and 9, where 0 represents an empty cell, and numbers greater than 9 invalidate the request.
+Numbers must be an integer between 0 and 9, where 0 represents an empty cell, and numbers less than 0 or greater than 9 invalidate the request.

+### DELETE
+To delete the current dataset held in memory, send a `DELETE` request.

+The API will simply delete the dataset that is currently in memory, and return `200 OK`.